ayush-kumar774/GFG160/README.md

 **🛠️ Approach:**
 Use in-place hashing (cycle-sort style):

 - Swap elements to their correct index positions
-- After rearrangement, scan to find the first missing number
-Edge Case: If all are in correct position → answer is `n + 1`
+- After rearrangement, scan to find the first missing number Edge Case: If all are in correct position → answer is `n + 1`
+Time: O(n) | Space: O(1)

+**💻 Languages Solved In:**
+Java, C++, Python, JavaScript ✅

+---

+### 🟢 Day 14

+**🤩 Problem Statement:**
+Implement the classic `atoi()` function to convert a string to an integer without using built-in functions.

+**💭 Intuition:**
+Handle:

+- Leading whitespaces
+- Optional '+' or '-' sign
+- Continuous digits
+- Cut off at first non-digit
+Also check for **overflow** and return INT_MAX / INT_MIN accordingly.

+**🛠️ Approach:**

+- Skip leading spaces
+- Identify and store sign
+- Parse digits one by one
+- Check overflow *before* multiplying
+- Multiply by sign and return

 Time: O(n) | Space: O(1)

 **💻 Languages Solved In:**